The median asking rent across 17 Colorado Springs zip codes is $1,574/month, down 1.0% from a year ago.

 | 4 Bedroom | $2,560/mo |

-Fair Market Rents are published annually by HUD for the Colorado Springs metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Colorado Springs metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Colorado Springs metro area is $1,620/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Colorado Springs metro is $1,620/month.
+Asking rents come in about 3% below the federal benchmark, which can make Section 8 properties competitive here.

 Colorado Springs has five military installations, including Fort Carson, Peterson Space Force Base, and the Air Force Academy.
-That military presence provides a constant rotation of renters — it's one of the most military-dependent rental markets in the country.
-The city also benefits from Denver spillover, with people and companies moving south for lower costs.
+That presence creates a constant rotation of renters, and Springs is one of the most military-dependent rental markets in the country.
+The city also catches Denver spillover, with people and companies moving south for lower costs.
 The Broadmoor area and the west side are premium.
-Southeast and the areas around Fort Carson are where a lot of military renters look.
-It's meaningfully cheaper than Denver, which matters for investors looking at Colorado exposure.
-The military demand gives you a floor of consistent rental activity that civilian-only markets don't have.
+Southeast and the areas around Fort Carson are where military renters concentrate.
+Meaningfully cheaper than Denver, which matters for investors who want Colorado exposure.
+Military demand gives you a rental floor that civilian-only markets don't have.